newaetech/chipwhisperer/docs/installing.rst

 After satisfying prerequisites for your system, install the ChipWhisperer repository/package using one of:

-:ref:`install-repo-releases` (Recommended)
+:ref:`install-repo-git` (Recommended)
-	Get the latest stable release from the GitHub repository.
-The release includes repository and zipped drivers.
+  The best way to get the ChipWhisperer software, as well as drivers, hardware source code, and Jupyter Notebook tutorials.

 :ref:`install-repo-pypi`
 	The classic :code:`pip install chipwhisperer`.
 Does not install the drivers, or hardware source code currently.

-:ref:`install-repo-git`
+:ref:`install-repo-releases`
-	Install the latest features and bugs from our GitHub repository.
+	Get the latest stable release from the GitHub repository.
+The release includes repository and zipped drivers.

 .. _install-repo-git: